iut-cse/design-patterns-swe-17/README.md

 1. Work only in your branch and inside your folder.
 2. All the commit should include the ticket number it is associated with.
 For example: `#4 rearrange the conditionals in the factory method`.
 This means that the commit is for ticket 4.
 This will greately help to easily identify which tasks you have completed.
 3. Push your commits.
+4. If not mentioned otherwise, you should have unit tests to test/run your code instead of a main method.